 Moving to Chicago can be intimidating when it comes to figuring out the school system.
-Many parents wonder to themselves “Can I send my children to a CPS public school?”.
-At SchoolSparrow, we believe the answer to this question is an emphatic “YES!”, and here’s why:
+Many parents wonder to themselves “Can I send my children to a Chicago Public School?”.
+At SchoolSparrow, we believe the answer to this question is an emphatic “YES!”, and here’s why.

 William J Bennett

-Chicago also changed fiscal policy and individual schools were allocated funds on a cost per student basis, which gave principals more control over budget expenditures at their schools.
-These changes have worked together to help create the school system we have today, which without a doubt, has improved drastically.
+Chicago also changed fiscal policy by allocating funds to individual schools on a cost per student basis.
+This gave principals more control over budget expenditures at their schools.
+These changes have worked together to create the school system we have today, which without a doubt, has improved drastically.

-Consider this Stanford study which uncovered Chicago as the best city for education gains from 3rd to 8th grade, not only among large cities, but also compared to smaller communities across the country–a far cry from Bennet’s 1987 remarks about CPS.
-This isn’t to say Chicago has the best school system in the country, but its fair to say Chicago has seen remarkable gains.
+Consider this Stanford study which uncovered Chicago as the best city for education gains from 3rd to 8th grade.
+This was not only true among large cities, but also compared to smaller communities across the country.
+Certainly a far cry from Bennet’s 1987 remarks about Chicago Public Schools.
+This isn’t to say CPS is the best school system, but it’s fair to say Chicago has seen remarkable gains.

-The book “How to Walk to School” by Jacqueline von Edelberg and Susan Kurland provides an account of how one CPS neighborhood school underwent a transformation from an underperforming school to a school that is now embraced by the community.
+The book “How to Walk to School” by Jacqueline von Edelberg and Susan Kurland documents how one CPS neighborhood school transformed from an underperforming school to a school embraced by the community.

-In the book, a group of local parents with nearly school-aged children gave the principal a wish list of what it would take to send their children to Nettelhorst Elementary in Lakeview, which was at the time primarily comprised of students who were bused in from overcrowded schools all over the City of Chicago.
+In the book, a group of local parents with nearly school-aged children gave the principal a wish list of what it would take to send their children to Nettelhorst Elementary in Lakeview.
+At the time, Nettlehorst bused students in from overcrowded schools all over the City of Chicago.

-With support from the Principal, the parents went into action and worked on the wishlist, culminating in an open house where dozens of families signed their kids up for preschool.
-As those preschoolers moved to Kindergarten, then 1st grade and so on, the grades behind filled in with high performing students, and even the students that had historically demonstrated low performance on standardized tests saw a significant increase in performance.
+With support from the Principal, the parents went into action and worked on the wishlist.
+This culminated in an open house where dozens of families signed their kids up for preschool.
+As those preschoolers moved to Kindergarten, then 1st grade and so on, the grades behind filled in with neighborhood students.
+Even the students that had historically demonstrated low performance on standardized tests saw a significant increase in performance.

-A system that gives budgetary power to the principal, and allows community stakeholders a strong voice in hiring principals seems to be a winning combination, at least for Chicago schools.
+Giving budgetary power to principals, and allowing community stakeholders a strong voice in hiring principals is a winning combination.
 Add to this a strong group of organized parents who are supporting the school through fundraising, volunteering and a commitment to sending their children to the school, and the recipe is in place for a turnaround.

-This story has been repeated at dozens of schools all over Chicago, including Coonley Elementary in the North Center neighborhood of Chicago.
-Coonley Elementary’s “Friends of Coonley” annual charity auction fundraiser raises nearly $200,000 in one night for the school, and it is almost entirely organized by parents.
+Dozens of schools have repeated this story all over Chicago, including Coonley Elementary in the North Center neighborhood of Chicago.
+Coonley Elementary’s “Friends of Coonley” annual charity auction fundraiser is almost entirely organized by parents.
+And it raises nearly $200,000 in one night for the school.

-There are other factors that contributed to both the increase in school quality and the recognition among Chicagoans that many of our schools have become solid learning institutions, and yet there is still a collective conscience out there that still believes Chicago Public Schools are not good enough.
-This is evidenced by Realtors reporting this common question: “Are Chicago schools good?”.
+There are other factors that contributed to both the increase in school quality and the recognition among Chicagoans that many of our schools have become solid learning institutions.
+However, there is still a collective conscience out there that still believes Chicago Public Schools are not good enough.
+Realtors report this common question: “Are Chicago schools good?”.